TechGrounds-Cloud8/cloud8-archana-sekarr/AWS-Week2/AWS-13-1-ElasticBeanstalk.md

 3. Elastic beanstalk handles the auto scaling of resources needed to support your deployed application as demand grows or shrinks.

-Elastic Beanstalk in association with EC2:

-When Elastic Beanstalk analyses your application and selects the resources that will be required. **When you deploy an application, Beanstalk will offer an EC2 instance**.
-It will also allow you to step in and select alternative resources that may be better suited to anticipated use cases it may not know about.
-For example you could select a higher spec EC2 instance type that better suits your needs.

 ## Key terminology

 - Refer to summary above